marshall-vogt/marshall-vogt/README.md

 ---
 ## 💡 Let's Collaborate

 I'm always open to collaboration and learning from others.
 If you're interested in working together on a project or just want to chat about technology, feel free to reach out.
-You can find me on LinkedIn, or drop me an email at [vogt_marshall@yahoo.com].
+You can find me on LinkedIn.

 Thanks for stopping by, and I look forward to connecting with you!